Marcel Hörler

 Statement

-"I am interested in fundamental questions of coexistence: Who determines the rules?
-How can we recognise and break through dominant mechanisms and structures as part of existing systems?
+"Who sets the rules?
+How can we recognize and break through dominant mechanisms and structures within existing systems?
 How can we build resistant, sustainable structures?
-In these interrogations of current conditions, I want to promote critical thinking, develop a terrain of polyphony and sharp the focus on marginalised experiences that move outside of cultural and social norms."
+In these inquiries into current conditions, how can I promote critical thinking, create a space for multiplicity, and sharpen the focus on marginalized experiences that exist outside of cultural and societal norms?"

 "I call my curatorial and cultural mediating practice an interstitial, social practice.
 Meaning that I am always interested in the qualities that lie both in the spaces in between and in the moments of exchange.
 Consequently, vulnerabilities and moments of failure are allowed to have their place.
 Self-organized, collaborative and community driven ways of working, site-specific interventions and contact zones are important scopes of action in my work."